camlp5/camlp5/README.md

 # Camlp5

-Camlp5 is a preprocessor-pretty-printer of ocaml.
+Camlp5 is a preprocessor-pretty-printer of OCaml.

-It is compatible with all versions of ocaml from 4.00.0 thru 4.11.0.
+It is compatible with all versions of OCaml from 4.00.0 thru 4.11.0.
-Previous versions of Camlp5 have supported Ocaml versions down to 1.07 and jocaml 3.12.0 to 3.12.1, but this version cuts off support at 4.00.0.
-Camlp5 is heavily tested with Ocaml versions from 4.10.0 forward, with an extensive and ever-growing testsuite.
+Previous versions of Camlp5 have supported OCaml versions down to 1.07 and jocaml 3.12.0 to 3.12.1, but this version cuts off support at 4.00.0.
+Camlp5 is heavily tested with OCaml versions from 4.10.0 forward, with an extensive and ever-growing testsuite.

 This Camlp5 version is 8.00~alpha02.
 NOTE WELL that this is an